Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/LOCAL_DEPLOYMENT.md

 &nbsp;
 ### Steps to clone the restructured repository
 #### If you have an existing cloned repository
-1) Use recurssive clone to clone the repository and the sub-modules.
+1) Use recursive clone to clone the repository and the sub-modules.
 ````console
 #### For git version 2.17.1
 abc@pcs git clone --recurse-submodules  https://github.com/Azure/azure-iot-pcs-remote-monitoring-dotnet.git